-French presidential candidate Macron targeted by hackers, researcher says
+French presidential candidate Macron 'targeted by hackers'

 Story highlights

-- French official: Campaigns are being warned to take steps to prevent being targeted by hackers

-- Russian President Vladimir Putin has denied any interest in interfering with the elections in France.
+- Russian President Vladimir Putin has denied any interest in interfering with the elections in France

-(CNN)French presidential candidate Emmanuel Macron's campaign was targeted in recent weeks by hackers using methods similar to the hacks in the United States targeting the Democratic National Committee last year, according to a new report by cybersecurity researchers.
+(CNN)French presidential candidate Emmanuel Macron's campaign was targeted in recent weeks by hackers, using methods similar to the hacks in the United States targeting the Democratic National Committee last year, according to a new report by cybersecurity researchers.

 The firm was unable to tell whether any campaign staffers actually fell into any traps, or whether any campaign materials were compromised.

-Macron campaign aide Benjamin Haddad said the campaign was aware of the report, but did not say whether the campaign had actually detected any hacking.
+Macron's digital campaign manager, Mounir Mahjoubi, confirmed there had been attempted hacks, but said they weren't successful.

+"These are usual cyberattack tactics.
+We have set up a security team and every member of the staff is trained to report these attempts," he told CNN, assuring no party supporters' information had been compromised.

 A French official told CNN that French intelligence services are warning campaigns to take steps to prevent being targeted by hackers.